GabrieleRovigatti/prodest/markupest/README.md

 In case of bug reporting, issues, malfunctioning please send an email to:
         gabriele.rovigatti@gmail.com

+/adofiles:

+_ markupest.ado - main module adofile.

+_ markupest.sthlp - markupest helpfile.

+_ prodest_m.ado - custom (i.e., faster but partial) version of prodest.ado to be run with markupest only

+_ prodest_p_m.ado - custom version of prodest predict to be run with markupest only

 /data:

 _ klemscombinedbymeasure.csv - it is the BLS-KLEMS data (combined Sectors and Industry KLEMS Multifactor Productivity Tables) used in Hall (2018)